 Marriage vows are based on the promise, that each partner will commit emotionally, sexually and physically to the other and will forsake all others.
 For many, a marriage is based on a lifelong commitment and exclusivity.
 Infidelity is the ultimate breach of that promise and it is, therefore, no surprise that is one of the top reasons for a divorce.
 Infidelity in a marriage fosters and encourages feelings of mistrust, anger, and rejection by the party who was cheated on.

 2. Unresponsive to needs

 Attraction during dating or courtship may include personality traits that are so different – Opposites attract right?
 In other instances, a couple will find more comfort in their similarities.
-But compatibility involves a little more that either situations.
+But compatibility involves a little more than either situation.
 Persons with different personalities can be very compatible as a couple and likewise persons with similar personalities maybe incompatible.
-Compatibility is the ability to live together within each other similarities or differences.
+Compatibility is the ability to live together with each other similarities or differences.
 It is that harmonious balance arrived at by two persons in a relationship.
-Where that balance does not exist or erodes overtime, it fuels a reason for divorce
+Where that balance does not exist or erodes over time, it fuels a reason for divorce

 5. Emotional abuse

 Abuse in any kind or form is the catalyst for conflict in a marriage.
 Emotional abuse significantly affects the victim’s confidence and self-esteem.
 There is no room in a marriage for emotional abuse and it is often times the open gate to physical abuse.
 Although it leaves no physical scars, emotional abuse leaves deep scars that are hard to heal and will lead to a divorce.